cppietime/quake2-full/readme.md

 ## Upgraded Items
 The 9 key has been remapped to swapping the item mode of the player between default and upgraded.
 In order to buy upgraded items, you must spend $100 the first time.
 After that, while upgraded items are equipped, watering, fertilizing, and pruning all have extra strength.
 Pruning, in fact, will 1-shot any crop and immediately kill it.

+## Installing
+Unzip the farmingmod.zip file into your quake2 directory and run the included .bat file.